defSim/defSim/docs/_sources/index.rst.txt

 All elements on the left represent the separate modules.

 The :class:`~defSim.Simulation` class handles the execution of all modules as depicted in the flow chart, and returns a single row of results as a Pandas dataframe.
 The :class:`~defSim.Experiment` class handles multiple executions of the simulation class, calling the simulation class effectively a number of times (repetitions) for every user-given parameter combination.
-Running these two classes is what we call using defSim *the comprehensive way*.
+Running these two classes is what we call using defSim *the unified way*.
 Alternatively, you might want to use just one of a couple of the pre-programmed modules, and use your own code to create a variation on the traditional social influence models.
 This is what we call using defSim *the modular way*.

 :doc:`Learn the basics of defSim on our introduction page <Introduction_to_defSim>`